SPECIALISTS IN DIESEL GENERATORS

 Inverter

 The inverter takes DC electricity from the storage battery bank and converts it into an AC electricity supply to run your mains-electricity-powered appliances.
+There are a variety of different size output inverters.
+A good quality brand is recommended, particularly when being used with sensitive electronics as the inverters ability to produce a good quality waveform can be compromised if poor quality components are being used.

 Battery Charger